Discover Your Partner in Horseback Riding Lessons

 Horseback riding encompasses various styles, each with its own techniques and disciplines.
 Understanding these styles can help you choose the right lessons for your interests.
 Here are some popular riding styles:

-Western Riding: Known for its relaxed style, Western riding is commonly associated with cattle herding and rodeo events.
+Western Riding: Known for its relaxed style, coming from ranch work.
+Western riding is commonly associated with cattle herding and rodeo events.

 Setting Goals for Your Riding Journey